ARE2020-G8G9/Le-paludisme/index.md

 #  Objectif et méthode

 Notre projet de recherche documentaire vise à déterminer le facteur responsables de la croissance du paludisme, nous avions pour mission de lister et comparer les méthodes de préventions dans les pays les plus vulnérables, mais aussi d’analyser les ressources dont bénéficient ces population, et enfin de comprendre quelle sont les populations à risque.
-Pour mettre à bien notre étude nous avons confronté plusieurs textes, certains grands publics, d’autres, scientifiques.
+Pour mettre à bien notre étude nous avons confronté plusieurs textes, certains grands publics, d’autres sont scientifiques.

-# Resultats

 ## English version

-## Malaria
+# The malaria

-To begin with, we chose the "Malaria" epidemic as the subject of study.
+First of all, we have chosen the "Malaria" epidemic as the subject of study.

-Malaria or malaria is a parasitic pathology due to Plasmodium, transmitted to humans by the bite of a female mosquito, the Anopheles.
-Once in the blood, the parasite goes to the liver cells to multiply, creating an infection.
-The latter is responsible for the deaths of over 400,000 people a year.
+The Malaria is a parasitic pathology due to Plasmodium, transmitted to humans by the bite of a female mosquito which is the Anopheles.
+Once in the blood, the parasite goes to the liver cells to multiply creating an infection.
+This one is responsible for the deaths of over 400,000 people a year.
 Most of the victims are on the African continent or in deprived tropical areas.
-More than 60% of the victims of the disease are children.
-Longer and more intense rainy seasons are usually synonymous with more malaria, as Anopheles likes to lay their eggs in water.
+More than 60% of the victims due the disease are children.
+Seasons with intense rainy shows generally the increase of cases due to Anopheles enjoying laying their eggs in water.

 Even if there are anti-malarial treatments that have led to a dramatic drop in malaria cases, unfortunately we are starting to document cases of resistance to these molecules.
-In addition, not everyone can benefit from these treatments.
+Furthermore, not everyone can benefit these treatments.

-## Objective and method
+#  Objective and method

-Our documentary research project aims to determine the factor responsible for the growth of malaria, our mission was to list and compare prevention methods in the most vulnerable countries, but also to analyze the resources from which these populations benefit, and finally to understand which populations are at risk.
+Our documentary research project aims to determine the factor responsible for the growth of malaria, our purpose was to list and compare the prevention's methods in the most vulnerable countries, but also to analyze the resources benefit by those populations, and finally to understand which populations are at risk.
-To complete our study, we compared several texts, some from the general public, others, scientists.
+To complete our study, we compared several texts, some general audiences, others come from scientists.

-## The results

 ## Présentation de l'équipe